BlackBoxVision/ra-firebase-starter/README.md

 3. After that, navigate to the "Users" tab.
 4. Create a new admin user with the email "admin@email.com", or any other email of your preference.

-This will allow logging in from the page `/login`.
+This will allow to log in from the page `/login`.

 #### 2. Read/Write data